 The sensors communicate through each other, and the wireless gateway, to create a ‘mesh network’, providing both machine-wide and plant-wide information.

 SKF Insight makes condition monitoring more widely applicable, especially where it might previously have been considered impossible.
-Because of this, it is being tested in industries including wind power, rail and steel manufacture.
+Because of this, it is being tested in industries like wind power, rail and steel manufacture.

 SKF Insight also offers huge potential benefits to industries like wind energy, where the cost of maintenance is astronomical.
 In some offshore wind applications, changing the main bearing on a wind turbine is so expensive that it undermines the business case for building the turbine in the first place.
 Used here, intelligent bearings could monitor loads and lubrication conditions in service, giving plenty of time to prevent the development of damaging process conditions.